A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

-We then compute the total nitrogen mass that can be produced by the $4.6\times10^7\ M_\odot$ of stars in the RXCJ2248-ID clump \citet{claeyssens25}.
-We compute the integrated nitrogen yield produced by the modified \citet{kobayashi24} model over the duration of the second burst ($\sim4.2$ Myr).
-This results in a total N mass of $1.25\times10^3\ M_\odot$, implying that $\sim74\%$ of the gas is ionized when matched to the expected ionized N mass ($\sim920\ M_\odot$) from the crudely calculated observed value.
-Thus, WN stars formed in a recent burst within a compact, high-density, and very clumpy / inhomogeneous (low-filling-factor) environment can plausibly explain the N mass in RXCJ2248-ID3, even at low metallicity ($\sim10\%\ Z_\odot$), and without invoking a top-heavy IMF or exotic enrichment channels.
+We then compute the total nitrogen mass that can be produced by the recent burst of star formation using the integrated nitrogen yield produced by the modified \citet{kobayashi24} model for the SED-derived stellar mass of $M_\star = 1.96\times10^7\ M_\odot$ assuming a continuous SFH over the duration of the second burst ($\sim4.2$ Myr).
+This results in a total N mass of $435\ M_\odot$, implying that $\sim4-13\%$ of the gas is retained from the WN winds and ionized when matched to the expected ionized N mass ($ 18.2-57.5\ M_\odot$) from the crudely calculated observed value.
+Thus, WN stars formed in a recent burst within a compact, high-density, and very clumpy / inhomogeneous (low-filling-factor) environment can plausibly explain the N mass in RXCJ2248-ID3, even at low metallicity ($\sim10\%\ Z_\odot$), without invoking a top-heavy IMF or exotic enrichment channels.